 Participated in a moving ceremony on #HolocaustRemembranceDay at Bikernieki Memorial, the site where many thousands of people were murdered during the Holocaust. #WeRemember pic.twitter.com/O8Xzdn9Zi3— Riitta Korpivaara (@KorpivaaraR) January 27, 2022

 On #HolocaustRemembranceDay, Ambassador Carwile laid flowers at the Biķernieki Forest Memorial, which marks the largest site of mass killings by the Nazis in 🇱🇻.
 In this forest, an estimated 35,000 people- primarily Jewish men, women&children–were massacred between 1941 and 1944. pic.twitter.com/pf35fczIfx— U.S. Embassy Riga (@USEmbassyRiga) January 27, 2022

 Other memorials were also the scene of smaller commemorations, including in Liepāja (pictured above).

 Latvia became a member of the International Holocaust Remembrance Alliance (IHRA) in 2004.

 For an overview of the Holocaust in Latvia, we recommend the virtual exhibition of the Museum of the Occupation of Latvia which provides a detailed and thought-provoking explanation of what happened in those dark days including the liquidation of the Rīga ghetto and details of the Nazi camps located on Latvian soil.

-We would also point you towards this short documentary on the subject from LTV, which shows all-too-clearly how Hitler's genocidal mania filtered all the way down to small-town Latvia, all but wiping out a vibrant and important section of Latvian society.
+We would also point you towards this short documentary from LTV, which shows all-too-clearly how Hitler's genocidal mania filtered down to small-town Latvia, all but wiping out a vibrant and important section of Latvian society.